 Where does all the money go in a kitchen remodel?

 When preparing to spend several thousand dollars on a remodel project, homeowners are often much more comfortable with the total price when they know how their money is being spent.
-Below is a chart that shows the costliest items in a kitchen remodel, as well as the approximate percentage they make up out of the entire project budget.
+Below is a chart that shows the highest-cost items from a sample kitchen remodel in Portland, as well as the approximate percentage they make up out of the entire project budget.

 Cabinets – 22%